-Today, we have an access to components with much higher quality, repeatability and a lower price as compared to the components accessible to previous generation of radioastronomers.
-That is why we can develop a better radioastronomical equipment, powerful enough to make new astronomical discoveries possible.)
+Today, we have an access to components with much higher quality, repeatability and lower price as compared to the components accessible to previous generation of radioastronomers.
+That is why we are able to develop a better radioastronomical equipment, powerful enough to make new astronomical discoveries possible.1)

-We have the capacities necessary to develop a receiver which will have a wide bandwidth, a high third-order intercept point and preferably an option for phase and frequency locking to other receivers located at another radioastronomical site on the Earth.
+We have the capacities necessary to develop a receiver which will have a wide bandwidth, a high third-order intercept point and preferably an option for phase and frequency locking to other receivers located at other radioastronomical sites on the Earth.
 Currently there exist several receivers with the above-mentioned parameters, for example USRP2, USRP B210 [3] or HackRF [4] which are commercially available.
 However all of them lack scalability and have higher prices unaffordable to our amateur radioastronomical network.
-Scalability and redundancy are the main requirements of noise reduction algorithms which acted as a motivation for this diploma thesis.
+Scalability and redundancy are the main requirements of the noise reduction algorithms and thus acted as a motivation for this diploma thesis.

-New radio astronomy systems such as LOFAR are explicit examples of the scalability and redundancy approach.
+New radio astronomical systems such as LOFAR [5] are explicit examples of the scalability and redundancy approach.
 LOFAR has a completely different and novel structure developed to solve the problems of radioastronomy signal reception.
 It uses exclusively multi-antenna arrays and mathematical algorithms for signal handling.
 Radio signals recorded by LOFAR can be used in multiple ways: radio images can be computed (if sufficient cover of u/v plane is achieved), the radiation intensity can be measured, the spectrum can be analysed for velocity measurement, etc.